 Azure Load Balancer SKUs

 On September 30, 2025, Basic Load Balancer will be retired.
 For more information, see the official announcement.
 If you are currently using Basic Load Balancer, make sure to upgrade to Standard Load Balancer prior to the retirement date.
-This article will help guide you through the upgrade process.
+For guidance on upgrading, visit Upgrading from Basic Load Balancer - Guidance.

 Azure Load Balancer has three SKUs.